mjspka/pmalla-archtype-spring-boot-app/src/main/resources/archetype-resources/README.md

 # Synopsis

-This project is created based on daas-arch-spring-boot-app.
+This project is created based on custom archtype, pmalla-archtype-spring-boot-app.

 # Environment setup